 What advice do you have for someone looking to start a business?

 Success is so relative/subjective.
 If you asked me 18 years ago what success meant, I would say having lots of stores and traveling all over the world and having all the things.
-Now success to me means being able to manage what you can and to have a life that’s filled with the important things, which like I said earlier are good health, family, friends, their support and shelter.
+Now success to me means being able to manage what you have and to have a life that’s filled with the important things, which like I said earlier are good health, family, friends, their support and shelter.
 And on top of that, inspiration.
 I think if you’re inspired by your daily life, you’re successful.
 The size and scope of your business is only important in that it can sustain itself.
 Beyond that, it’s gravy.
 The richness of life comes from the experiences you’re having while inspiring, being inspired and creating a community around you that you can give to and receive from.
 This kind of ecosystem is where you can thrive and where I’m putting my energy as I look to the next 18 years of DIANI.

 I have thoroughly enjoyed looking back on my career and sharing memories, inspiration and the evolution of DIANI with you all.
 I'm so thankful for your support through the years.
 Here's to the next 18!